Neighbors Together News

 Why it Matters: Read why ANDP works to create ongoing opportunities for current and aspiring neighborhood leaders in South Metro communities.
 Learn More.

 Families thrive in safe and healthy neighborhoods.
 But communities rarely achieve such desired conditions without informed and engaged residents.
-As the region comes to grips with a historic shortage of affordable housing, long-term residents and neighborhood leaders are contending with a host of issues - gentrification and displacement, the threat of eviction, rising rents, and diminishing homeownership opportunities.
+As the region grapples with a historic shortage of affordable housing, long-term residents and neighborhood leaders are contending with a host of issues—gentrification and displacement, the threat of eviction, rising rents, and diminishing homeownership opportunities.

-In these impacted neighborhoods, residents come together in Neighborhood Watch meetings, homeowners’ associations, and small groups of concerned citizens to strengthen their neighborhoods.
-To support residents engaged in the work of neighborhood stabilization, ANDP created Neighbors Together.
+Residents join Neighborhood Watch meetings, homeowners’ associations, and small groups of concerned citizens in these impacted neighborhoods to strengthen their communities.
+To support residents engaged in neighborhood stabilization work, ANDP created Neighbors Together.

-First launched at the annual NeighborWorks Week in 2015, Neighbors Together was designed to be a training and leadership development event with the goal of arming residents with the information and tools needed to strengthen communities from the inside out.
-The event was well-received by neighborhood leaders and ANDP was asked to continue to offer the free training event.
+First launched at the annual NeighborWorks Week in 2015, Neighbors Together was designed as a training and leadership development event.
+Its goal was to arm residents with the information and tools needed to strengthen communities from the inside out.
+The event was well-received by neighborhood leaders, and ANDP was asked to continue to offer the free training event.

-Now in its sixth year, Neighbors Together convenes both formal and informal neighborhood leaders for an annual half-day of training with an emphasis on neighborhood stabilization efforts.
+In its sixteenth year, Neighbors Together convenes formal and informal neighborhood leaders for an annual half-day of training emphasizing neighborhood stabilization efforts.
 Training topics include:

 -